 Registry Application Fee: The current fee for a Non-Certified Radiologic Technologist Registry application in Texas is $60.00.

 The registry application fee includes a $10 Office of Patient Protection fee.
-This fee is required by statute.
+An additional non-refundable surcharge related to the Texas Physician Health Program ($5.25) will be assessed with the application fee.
+These fees are required by statute.
 The remaining $50 is the fee required by the TMB.

 NCT - Registry